Korybantes: Kouretes

 Two Kouretes dance raucously, behind whom the goat Amalthea suckles the infant Zeus.
 Marble relief from the 2nd century AD, Capitoline Museum.
 (Note: LIMC, p.
 583; Digital LIMC 1942 (Amaltheia 6).)

 The Kouretes (Κουρῆτες), also spelled Kuretes were nine dancers who venerated Rhea, the Cretan counterpart of Cybele.
 A fragment from Strabo's Book VII gives a sense of the roughly analogous character of these male confraternities, and the confusion rampant among those not initiated:

 Many assert that the gods worshipped in Samothrace as well as the Kurbantes and the Korybantes and in like manner the Kouretes and the Idaean Daktyls are the same as the Kabeiroi, but as to the Kabeiroi they are unable to tell who they are.

-Grant Showerman in the Encyclopædia Britannica Eleventh Edition addressed the confusion, stating that the Korybantes "are distinguished only [from the Kuretes] by their Asiatic origin and by the more pronouncedly orgiastic nature of their rites".
+Grant Showerman in the Encyclopædia Britannica Eleventh Edition addressed the confusion, stating that the Korybantes "are distinguished [from the Kuretes] only by their Asiatic origin and by the more pronouncedly orgiastic nature of their rites".

 According to Oppian, the Curetes, who had been tasked with guarding the young Zeus, were turned into lions by Cronus.
 Zeus then made them into the kings of the animals, while his mother Rhea yoked them to her chariot.